Top 7 Visual Field Analyzers: Which Device is the Smartest Investment for Your Practice?

 5. PalmScan VF2000 G2 ($3,999.00)

-Bring your practice up to date with the future with the PalmScan VF2000 G2.
+Bring your practice into the future with the PalmScan VF2000 G2.
 This device, which resembles a virtual reality headset, is paving the way for more comfortable, convenient diagnostics.
 Thanks to its revolutionary compact design, it’s ideal for satellite clinics, GP offices, and even field testing.

 Though small, this device packs in the latest internal optics, and offers full and fast thresholds VF testing, FDT testing, stereopsis, contrast sensitivity, and more.
-The device is also fully self-guided, to help smoothly take the patient through the test in comfort, in the language they prefer.
+The device is also fully self-guided to help smoothly take the patient through the comfort test in the language they prefer.

 Pros